 When to perform Adhoc Testing

-When we are talking about Adhoc testing, then the very next question which arises is that, When do we need to perform the Adhoc testing?
+When we are talking about Adhoc testing, the next question arises is, When do we need to perform the Adhoc testing?
 And by whom it needs to be done?

-Adhoc testing can be done at any time of the application development cycle, whether at the beginning, middle, or at the end.
+Adhoc testing can be done at any time of the application development cycle, whether at the beginning, middle, or end.
 It is performed when there is limited time for performing elaborate testing.
 It is generally performed only after formal testing is done.
-And if time permits then Adhoc testing can be done on the system.
+If time permits, then Adhoc testing can be done on the system.

 Adhoc testing will be effective if the tester has detailed knowledge of the system under test.
-So, the tester performing the Adhoc testing should have much experience and be detail-oriented.
+So, the Adhoc testing tester should have much experience and be detail-oriented.
 The experienced tester can find more defects as they are better at error guessing.

 Adhoc Testing And Exploratory Testing

-To understand the difference between ad hoc and exploratory testing, we need to know what is exploratory testing first.
-The term “exploratory” in this context was borrowed from mathematics where it means that the process of finding something is more important than the outcome.
+To understand the difference between ad hoc and exploratory testing, we need to know what exploratory testing is first.
+The term “exploratory” in this context was borrowed from mathematics, meaning that the process of finding something is more important than the outcome.

-Exploratory testing is a non-structured method for software testing where the tester has the freedom to do and say whatever they want throughout the testing session.
+Exploratory testing is a non-structured method for software testing where the tester has the freedom to do and say whatever they wants throughout the testing session.

-In contrast, adhoc testing is similar to exploratory testing but with some differences – mainly that it’s performed for a specific purpose and with little or no documentation or preparation.
+In contrast, adhoc testing is similar to exploratory testing but has some differences – mainly that it’s performed for a specific purpose and has little documentation or preparation.
 Adhoc testing can be included as a subset of exploratory testing, but there are several key differences between these two:

-- Exploratory testing is performed without documentation or preparation, while ad hoc test can be done with some documentation (chat/email conversation) between developers/testers/etc but not fully prepared beforehand.
+- Exploratory testing is performed without documentation or preparation, while ad hoc testing can be done with some documentation (chat/email conversation) between developers/testers/etc, but not fully prepared beforehand.

 Ad hoc testing can be performed manually or automated, but exploratory testing is typically only performed manually because it’s informal and unstructured.
-In the case of adhoc testing, a tester may ask developers to skip some usability checks this way increasing the chance to find more defects for the early stage of the software development life cycle.
+In the case of adhoc testing, a tester may ask developers to skip some usability checks this way, increasing the chance of finding more defects in the early stage of the software development life cycle.

-Adhoc testing is performed manually but exploratory testing can also be automated to some extent.
+Adhoc testing is performed manually, but exploratory testing can also be automated.
 This brings the main difference between these two types of testing.

 Adhoc Testing in Software Development Life Cycle (SDLC)

 The phases where adhoc testing is most effective are requirements gathering, prototyping, debugging, and/or verification and validation.
 For example, testers can look for new bugs in the requirements or specifications before formalizing them into detailed design documents.
-In the case of prototyping, ad hoc testing can be utilized to verify that current functionality is working as intended or for finding defects for newly added features; etc.
+In the case of prototyping, ad hoc testing can be utilized to verify that current functionality is working as intended or to find defects for newly added features, etc.

-Adhoc testing should not be performed on non-functional requirements such as security, portability, performance, usability, etc. because it doesn’t provide any benefit in this case.
-The reason is that these requirements shouldn’t change during the development process so if they have bugs/defects then it’s the developers’ responsibility to fix them before moving forward.
+Adhoc testing should not be performed on non-functional requirements such as security, portability, performance, usability, etc., because it doesn’t benefit in this case.
+The reason is that these requirements shouldn’t change during the development process, so if they have bugs/defects, the developers must fix them before moving forward.

-The team that performs ad hoc testing should be composed of testers, developers, and project managers.
-This may vary depending on the organization’s policies but according to my experience, it should be like this.
-The reason is that ad hoc testing can reveal defects during integration or unit testing which can help developers to identify coding problems in applications early before releasing software products to the quality assurance (QA) team for regression testing.
+The ad hoc testing team should comprise testers, developers, and project managers.
+This may vary depending on the organization’s policies, but according to my experience, it should be like this.
+The reason is that ad hoc testing can reveal defects during integration or unit testing, which can help developers identify coding problems in applications early before releasing software products to the quality assurance (QA) team for regression testing.

 Ad hoc testing should not be confused with exploratory testing.
-Exploratory testing can also be performed on newly added functionality but it’s a more formal method of software testing that consists of more detailed planning and documentation.
+Exploratory testing can also be performed on newly added functionality, but it’s a more formal software testing method with more detailed planning and documentation.

-For example, in exploratory testing testers create test cases for each type of user role (user type) such as power user, IT manager, etc. whereas in ad hoc testing testers just try to perform some kind of functionality without any documentation and test case creations.
+For example, in exploratory testing, testers create test cases for each type of user role (user type), such as power user, IT manager, etc., whereas in ad hoc testing, testers try to perform some kind of functionality without any documentation and test case creations.

-Ad hoc testing is also different from the contextual inquiry which is a very formal type of user testing where testers interview actual users to understand how they use software or which type of features they need in the future releases of application as well as what they don’t like and how can it be improved.
-Contextual inquiry is a very time-consuming process and therefore it’s usually performed in the later stages of SDLC when most features have been developed.
+Ad hoc testing is also different from contextual inquiry, which is a very formal type of user testing where testers interview actual users to understand how they use software or which type of features they need in the future releases of applications, as well as what they don’t like and how can it be improved.
+Contextual inquiry is a very time-consuming process and is usually performed in the later stages of SDLC when most features have been developed.

 Types of Adhoc Testing

-Even though Ad hoc testing is an unstructured type of testing we must follow certain conditions to get the best results.
+Even though Ad hoc testing is unstructured, we must follow certain conditions to get the best results.